 For performance reasons, it is recommended to put the tspemaj tablespace and the application tables on separate disk spaces.

-3.2.1.2 E-Maj components installation with PostgreSQL versions 8.2 to 9.0
+3.2.2 E-Maj components installation

 The E-Maj components can now be installed into the database, by executing under psql the supplied emaj.sql script.

 \i <emaj_directory>/sql/emaj.sql